Lump sum cash payments and how long do settlements take after a work injury in Michigan?

 What is the average workers’ comp settlement in Michigan?

-Statistics published by the Workers’ Disability Compensation Agency show the average settlement amount was $58,641.58 last year.
+Statistics published by the Workers’ Disability Compensation Agency show the average settlement amount was $62,315.56 in 2022.
 Most people are shocked to learn this fact because it does not seem like much money.
 This is especially true for individuals who will need lifetime medical treatment or permanent work restrictions.

-Workers’ comp settlement amounts depends upon how much the insurance company believes it will need to pay out in medical and lost wages.
+Settlement amounts depend upon how much the insurance company believes it will need to pay out in medical and lost wages.
 Legal issues also play a big role when there is a dispute about medical causation or disability.
 We have received settlement offers that are much higher than average when substantial medical care and/or wage loss benefits are needed.
-Never accept a low-ball settlement offer without talking to an experienced workers’ comp lawyer who can properly evaluate the claim.
+Never accept a low-ball settlement offer without talking to an experienced Michigan workers’ comp lawyer who can properly evaluate the claim.

 What is the settlement process like in Michigan?

-All workers’ comp settlements must be approved at a redemption hearing.
+In Michigan, the workers’ comp settlement process with the redemption hearing where it needs to be approved by a magistrate.
 A magistrate will need to hear basic facts about the case and review supporting medical records.
 There are also several complicated affidavits and forms that must be filled out.
 A determination will be made whether settlement is just and proper under the circumstances.

-If workers’ comp settlements get approved, there is a 15-day appeal period before payment.
+If the settlement get approved, there is a 15-day appeal period before payment.
 This allows either side to cancel the settlement for good cause.
 Changing your mind is not enough!
 Settlement checks are usually mailed 7-10 days after the redemption order becomes final.
 It is possible to waive the 15-day appeal period and get money sooner if both sides agree.

 How much are attorney fees in Michigan?

 Workers’ comp cases are taken on contingency.
 This means no win no fee.
-Individuals on workers’ comp should only pay 10% of the total settlement amount.
-Individuals who find their workers’ comp benefits disputed will pay 15% of the first $25,000 and 10% on any remainder.
+Individuals on Michigan workers’ comp should only pay 15% of the total settlement amount.
+Individuals who find their workers’ comp benefits disputed will pay 20% of the first $100,000 and 15% on any remainder.
 Individuals who receive a voluntary payment or win at trial pay 30% of the back pay.
-The amount paid for attorney fees is almost always made up by larger workers’ comp settlements.
+The amount paid for attorney fees is almost always made up by settlement amounts.
 Make sure to speak with a lawyer who has the knowledge and skill to get the most money possible.